No time to plan meals or shop for groceries? Stuck in the rut of what to make for dinner? Eating healthy home cooked meals is easier said than done.

 I had to open some containers for a little teaser…I’m not gonna lie, the romesco sauce and New Mexican chile sauce made me drool a little!

 I wanted to test out how easy it is to customize meals when placing your order, so I chose the first from the current menu, and the other two were customer favorites (they feature three of the most popular recipes for a couple weeks).
-Here are the meals I cooked and tried from Sun Basket:
+Here are the meals we cooked and tried from Sun Basket:

 1. Coriander-crusted tuna Niçoise